canonical/opensearch-operator/docs/explanation/performance-profiles.md

 Designed for production workloads.
 It enforces:

 - A minimum of 3 cluster manager nodes and 3 data nodes for high availability.
-- JVM heap set to 50% of available RAM, with a minimum of 4 GB and a maximum of 31 GB.
+- JVM heap set to 50% of available RAM, capped at 31 GB.
+Since the profile also requires at least 8 GB of RAM per node, the heap is effectively at least 4 GB.
   This follows the
   [OpenSearch recommendation](https://opensearch.org/docs/latest/tuning-your-cluster/performance/)
   to allocate roughly half of available RAM to the JVM heap, leaving the rest for the